Freight Broker Factoring: An Essential Guide

 Invest in growth opportunities or market your brokerage to expand your business.

-Qualifying for Freight Broker Factoring
+Who Qualifies for Freight Broker Factoring?

 Getting approved for freight broker factoring is fast and straightforward, and most brokerages qualify.
 This is because more weight is placed on the shipper’s creditworthiness than yours, so you can qualify even if you don’t have a strong credit score or wouldn’t meet the criteria for a traditional loan.

-Cost of Freight Broker Factoring
+What Is the Cost of Freight Broker Factoring?

 The cost of freight factoring services shifts a bit based on the invoice amount, invoice volume, and other variables.
 However, most freight factoring rates sit between one and five percent of the invoice’s value.